 He started the campaign strong, hitting .300 after the first couple of weeks.
 A highlight of the season came on August 12, when he drove in seven runs on a single, triple and grand slam in an 11-1 thrashing of the Kansas City Athletics.
 He finished the year hitting .278, but once again declined in at bats, with only 389, home runs (16) and RBIs (58), splitting time between the outfield (82 games, at all three positions mostly in center and right field) and first base (34 games), as the Tigers finished fourth, 13 games behind the league leading Minnesota Twins.

 Demeter began the 1966 season as a fourth outfielder and utilityman, as the Tigers had a logjam in the outfield, with Willie Horton, Mickey Stanley, and Al Kaline envisioned as the starting trio, and Norm Cash holding down first base.
 He played sporadically, appearing in only 32 games, batting a mere .212 for the Tigers, before being traded to the Red Sox on June 14.
-He accompanied minor league reliever Julio Navarro to Boston, as the Tigers got pitcher Earl Wilson and minor leaguer Joe Christopher.
+He accompanied minor league reliever Julio Navarro to Boston, as the Tigers got pitcher Earl Wilson and former New York Mets outfielder Joe Christopher, who was assigned to the minor leagues.
 Haywood Sullivan was glad to get the versatile Demeter, "Although we regret giving up Earl Wilson, we think we have obtained a great outfielder in Demeter who has always hit well at Fenway Park."
 Manager Billy Herman echoed Sullivan's praise when he said, "This gives us a solid outfield.
 In Demeter, we have a right-handed hitter who can hit the wall in our ballpark."

 However, once again, the trade would prove to be a lopsided one for the team losing Demeter, as Wilson went on to star for the Tigers.
 One scribe went so far as to describe the trade as "the best deal Detroit has made since it got rid of the Edsel."
 Wilson even hit a grand slam against his former teammates on August 13, 1966, leading the Tigers to 13-1 victory.
 The trade was linked with Billy Herman's eventual firing as the Red Sox manager late in the season, as Wilson went on to go 18-11 (13-6 as a Tigers hurler) for the season while Demeter played only part time.